executablebooks/sphinx-book-theme/docs/components/source-files.md

 Three providers are supported:

 - **GitHub**: For example, `https://github.com/executablebooks/sphinx-book-theme`.
+  This includes custom URLs for self-hosted GitHub.
 - **GitLab**: For example, `https://gitlab.com/gitlab-org/gitlab`.
+  This includes custom URLs for self-hosted GitLab.
 - **BitBucket**: For example, `https://opensource.ncsa.illinois.edu/bitbucket/scm/u3d/3dutilities`.

 In each case, we **assume the final two URL items are the `org/repo` pair**.